-&lt;sup>1 The Utility Franchise IV Order became final and effective on January 2, 2024.
+1 The Utility Franchise IV Order became final and effective on January 2, 2024.

-- 6. The Etowah utility system currently serves 485 wastewater customers in Henderson County, North Carolina, 440 of whom are residential wastewater customers. - 7.
+- 5. In addition to the five systems for which Red Bird has been granted franchises in North Carolina, Red Bird's indirect corporate parent, CSWR, through separate state affiliates, has acquired and currently operates more than 800 water or wastewater utility systems in Missouri, Arkansas, Kentucky, Louisiana, Texas, Tennessee, Mississippi, Arizona, Florida, and South Carolina, and provides utility service to more than 221,000 wastewater customers and over 146,000 water customers. - 6.
+The Etowah utility system currently serves 485 wastewater customers in Henderson County, North Carolina, 440 of whom are residential wastewater customers. - 7.
 Red Bird seeks Commission approval to acquire Etowah's sewer utility system.
-Etowah was issued a Certificate of Public Convenience and Necessity to provide sewer utility service to the unincorporated community of Etowah in Henderson County, North Carolina in Docket No. W-933, Sub 0. - 8.
-Etowah's wastewater system is regulated and permitted by the N.C.
-Department of Environmental Quality (DEQ) and operates under two DEQ permits: Permit NC0071323, which is a National Pollutant Discharge Elimination System (NPDES) permit and is applicable to the WWTP; and Permit WQCSD0135, which is for the wastewater collection system.
+Etowah was issued a Certificate of Public Convenience and Necessity (CPCN) to provide sewer utility service to the unincorporated community of Etowah in Henderson County, North Carolina in Docket No. W-933, Sub 0. - 8.
+Etowah's wastewater system is regulated and permitted by the North Carolina Department of Environmental Quality (DEQ) and operates under two DEQ permits: Permit NC0071323, which is a National Pollutant Discharge Elimination System (NPDES) permit and is applicable to the WWTP; and Permit WQCSD0135, which is for the wastewater collection system.
 The WWTP has two treatment trains, including one that has been in operation since 1988 and a second that was added between 1998 and 2002.
-The Etowah wastewater system consists of 0.125 million gallons per day wastewater collection, treatment, and extended aeration discharge facilities. - 9.
+The Etowah wastewater system consists of 125,000 gallons per day of wastewater collection, treatment, and extended aeration discharge facilities. - 9.
 A Red Bird affiliate, Central States, entered into a Purchase and Sale Agreement for the sale of the Etowah utility system (Purchase Agreement) on August 23, 2019.
 The Purchase Agreement was amended on October 15, 2020.
-According to the amended Purchase Agreement, the Purchase Agreement was assigned to Central States' affiliate, Red Bird, and closing of the sale will occur after regulatory approval is obtained in a form satisfactory to Red Bird as set forth in more detail in section 2.05(a) of the Purchase Agreement or on another date agreed to in writing by Etowah and Red Bird.

-- 10. After acquisition of the Etowah system, Red Bird plans to make capital improvements.
-At this point, based on its consulting engineer's 2021 projections, Red Bird estimates that the cost of necessary improvements to the Etowah sewer system will be approximately \$470,200, consisting of \$141,400 for work on the collection system and \$328,800 for work on the WWTP.
-Based on the estimated future improvements to the Etowah wastewater system, the associated estimated revenue requirement would be \$94,828. - 11.
-Red Bird intends to adopt and charge Etowah customers the present rates, fees, and additional charges approved in Docket Nos.
-W-933, Sub 10 and M-100, Sub 138, which have been in effect since January 1, 2016.
-Upon acquisition of the system, Red Bird proposes to charge these approved rates, fees, and additional charges for the Etowah service area.
+According to the amended Purchase Agreement, the Purchase Agreement was assigned to Central States' affiliate, Red Bird, and closing of the sale will occur after regulatory approval is obtained in a form satisfactory to Red Bird as set forth in more detail in Section 2.05(a) of the Purchase Agreement or on another date agreed to in writing by Etowah and Red Bird. - 10.
+After acquisition of the Etowah system, Red Bird plans to make capital improvements to the wastewater utility system.
+Based on its consulting engineer's 2020 projections, Red Bird estimates that the cost of necessary improvements to the Etowah sewer system will be approximately \$470,200, consisting of \$141,400 for work on the collection system and \$328,800 for work on the WWTP. - 11.
+Upon acquisition, Red Bird intends to adopt and charge Etowah customers the present rates, fees, and additional charges approved in Docket Nos.
+W-933 Sub 10 and M-100, Sub 138, which have been in effect since January 1, 2016.
 The present and proposed rates are as follows: